systemcarl/weblog/outlines/about-me.md

         promotes these values.

 ### You Live and Learn
-- There's nothing that I value more than learning.
-    - If we have nothing else, we have our knowledge and experience.
-    - As a life-long learner.
-    - I am always looking for new ways to progress, grow, and explore.

 - There's no better way to learn than by teaching.
     - I take every opportunity to share my knowledge and experience with others.
     - Teaching science and programming has been a rewarding experience.